-- 1. Credit EA 5: Product data and wiring diagrams for sensors and data collection system used to provide continuous metering of building energy-consumption performance over time. - 2.
-Credit MR 2.1 or Credit MR 2.2: Comply with Waste Management and Disposal Plan. - 3.
-Credit MR 3.1 or Credit MR 3.2: Receipts for salvaged and refurbished materials used for Project, indicating sources and costs for salvaged and refurbished materials. - 4.
-Credit MR 4.1 or Credit MR 4.2: Product data and certification letter indicating percentages by weight of post-consumer and pre-consumer recycled content for products having recycled content.
+- 1. Measurement and Verification: Product data and wiring diagrams for sensors and data collection system used to provide continuous metering of building energy-consumption performance over time. - 2.
+CWM: Comply with Construction Waste Management and Disposal Plan. - 3.
+Materials Reuse: Receipts for salvaged and refurbished materials used for Project, indicating sources and costs for salvaged and refurbished materials. - 4.
+Recycled Content: Product data and certification letter indicating percentages by weight of post-consumer and pre-consumer recycled content for products having recycled content.
 Include statement indicating costs for each product having recycled content. - 5.
-Credit MR 5.1 or Credit MR 5.2: Product data for regional materials indicating location and distance from Project of material manufacturer and point of extraction, harvest, or recovery for each raw material.
+Regional Materials: Product data for regional materials indicating location and distance from Project of material manufacturer and point of extraction, harvest, or recovery for each raw material.
 Include statement indicating cost for each regional material and the fraction by weight that is considered regional. - 6.
-Credit MR 7: Product data and chain-of-custody certificates for products containing certified wood.
+Certified Wood: Product data and chain-of-custody certificates for products containing certified wood.
 Include statement indicating cost for each certified wood product. - 7.
-Credit EQ 3.1: - a.
+Indoor Air Quality Management During Construction: - a.
 Construction indoor-air-quality management plan. - b.
 Product data for temporary filtration media. - c.
 Product data for filtration media used during occupancy. - d.
-Construction Documentation: Six photographs each at three different times during the construction period, along with a brief description of the SMACNA approach employed, documenting implementation of the indoor-air-quality management measures, such as protection of ducts and on-site stored or installed absorptive materials.
+Construction Documentation: Six photographs each at three different times during the construction period, along with a brief description of the SMACNA approach employed, documenting implementation of the indoor-air-quality management measures, such as protection of ducts and on-site stored or installed absorptive materials. - 8.
+Indoor Air Quality Management Before Occupancy: - a.
+Describe the building air flush-out procedures including the dates when flush-out was begun and completed and statement that filtration media was replaced after flush-out. - b.
+Product data for filtration media used during flush-out and during occupancy. - c.
+Report from testing and inspecting agency indicating results of indoor-air-quality testing and documentation showing compliance with indoor-air-quality testing procedures and requirements. - 9.
+Low Emitting Materials: - a.
+Product data for adhesives and sealants used inside the weatherproofing system indicating VOC content of each product used.
+Indicate VOC content in g/L calculated according to 40 CFR 59, Subpart D.